gitarns/qwui/README.md

 <a href="qwui-2.png"><img src="qwui-2.png" width="600"></a>
 <a href="qwui-3.png"><img src="qwui-3.png" width="600"></a>

 A Kibana-like log explorer UI for [Quickwit](https://quickwit.io).
-React frontend, choice of Go or Rust backend.
+React frontend, choice of Go or Rust backend and OIDC support.

 ## Architecture